funfoolsuzi/golang_wordchain/README.md

 }
 ```

 3. Once the _WordSiblingFinder_ has been filled out completed based on the dictionary.
 We can connect each _Word_ within each _WordSiblingGroup_.
 We loop thru each substring key in _WordSiblingFinder_.
 Under each substring key, we then loop thru each position where letter has been taken out.
 Under each position, We have a WordSiblingGroup.
 We make sure all the Words in that WordSiblingGroup connect with their Siblings.
 After this is done.
-The graph is complete.
+The "graph" is complete.

 4. Run BFS on this graph.

+#### TODO:
+1. Replace golang build-in list with a custom Queue.
+2. Add command-line user interface.
+3. Category this "graph" into multiple graphs.
+Because this "graph" could actually be multiple graphs.
+And this will reduce the complexity on finding if two words are actually even reachable to each other.